Chart Color Schemes

 West Hindmarsh displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-West Hindmarsh's dwelling structure, as per the latest Census, comprised 68.7% houses and 31.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Adelaide metro's 66.1% houses and 33.9% other dwellings.
-Home ownership in West Hindmarsh was at 26.0%, with mortgaged dwellings at 32.9% and rented dwellings at 41.1%.
-The median monthly mortgage repayment in the area was $1,733, aligning with Adelaide metro's average.
-The median weekly rent figure was recorded as $320, compared to Adelaide metro's $325.
+West Hindmarsh's dwelling structure at the latest Census showed 68.7% houses and 31.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+Adelaide metro had 66.1% houses and 33.9% other dwellings.
+Home ownership in West Hindmarsh was at 26.0%, with mortgaged dwellings at 32.9% and rented ones at 41.1%.
+The median monthly mortgage repayment was $1,733, aligning with Adelaide metro's figure, while the median weekly rent was $320 compared to Adelaide metro's $325.
 Nationally, West Hindmarsh's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing